-Those three chapters, the Olivet Discourse, talk about the apocalyptic distant end times or the apocalyptic end of an era and the start of a new one.
+Those three chapters, the Olivet Discourse, talk about the distant, apocalyptic end times or the apocalyptic end of an era and the start of a new one.
 Things are not so clear-cut as I had thought they were.
-Please be sure to check out the photos of the Arch of Titus at the end.
+Please be sure to check out my photos of the Arch of Titus at the end.

 Some scholars have said they are irreconcilable, while others say it is not so difficult.
 I favor plausible harmonization, since the scholars in this post have cracked the “codes.”